-The good people of Story Lab are your typical band of bookworms, theatre geeks, Bohemian-activists and lovers of language.
+The folk of Story Lab are your typical band of bookworms, theatre geeks, Bohemian-activists and lovers of language.
 We are fans of a good Tolkien reference.
 We enjoy the occasional anime debate.
-We eat donuts sometimes.
+We eat doughnuts sometimes.
 Actually, we're a fairly motley crew.
 But we all have one, important thing in common: we love to write.

 Virginia Archer, Community Organizer + Coffee Geek